HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

     base_image='python:3.7')

 ## Model Setup
 The core component of any ML workflow is the model architecture definition and training.
 At first the aim was to pickle the Model definition and reload it into a training component and carry on the other implementations from that point however it was not possible because python pickle module faces lots of errors while pickling nested class structure and objects because of which it was not able to pickle the Model definition which consisted of `VAE, VAEHandler, Sampling Layer and Reparameterizr layer`.
 Due to this it became difficult to construct a modular pipeline and the component was restructured in a way that the Class definition, Instantiation as well as training was combined and the Model was saved in the EOS at specified location.
 This component was connected with all the previously discussed components since it required the outputs from all the above corresponding components.
-CERN Base image tends to use `TF2.1` which was different from the development environment of the FastSim project hence it was important to create our custom image and push it to the registry so that it could be accessed inside the pod assigned to us for the devlopment.The detailed steps have been discussed in the `Containerizing your components`.
+CERN Base image tends to use `TF2.1` which was different from the development environment of the FastSim project hence it was important to create our custom image and push it to the registry so that it could be accessed inside the pod assigned to us for the development.The detailed steps have been discussed in the `Containerizing your components`.
 The below code snippet shows a custom image that was created by me which include `TF2.8`
 >**Component creation of this function**: input_parameters_comp = create_component_from_func(
 func=input_parameters,